Concerns I can support:

 ““I knew a fair amount about nutrition but had a few psychological things holding me back from putting it into practice.
 Sarah’s sessions dealt with the emotional barriers I had so she could re-connect me with eating well.””

 At the heart of my work is a holistic framework called the ‘7 Dynamics of a Healthy Relationship with Food and Your Body’.
-Grounded in both science and body wisdom, it offers a clear, compassionate way to understand what lies beneath your eating patterns and guide meaningful and sustainable changes.
+Grounded in both science and body wisdom, it offers a compassionate way to understand what lies beneath your eating patterns and guide meaningful and sustainable changes.

 To support the physiological and psycho-emotional aspects of your relationship with food, the approach is informed by a range of evidence-based modalities including Nutritional Therapy, Intuitive Eating Counselling, a mindfulness-based behavioural therapy called Acceptance & Commitment Therapy, and the latest in body image healing.